rsanchezmo/jaxer/docs/dataset.rst

         "tradesDone": 15347.0
     },

-You can find the data in the `data` folder.
+You can find the data in the `/data/dataset/` folder.
 Data has been compressed to be uploaded to the repository.
 Available data is:

 +------------+--------------+----------------+----------------+
 | Resolution | Tickers      | Initial Date   | End Date       |